MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

 Responsible AI FAQs are part of a broader effort to put Microsoft's AI principles into practice.
 To find out more, see [Microsoft AI principles](https://www.microsoft.com/ai/responsible-ai).

-### Responsible AI FAQs for autofill columns
+### Responsible AI FAQs for the autofill columns service

 #### What are autofill columns?

-Autofill columns provie a column setting that allows users to construct LLM prompts that will automatically classify the file, extract or generate information from the file’s contents (extract a specific value or string or generate a summary or response based on some criteria), and save the output to the column.
+Autofill columns provide a column setting that allows users to construct LLM prompts that will automatically classify the file, extract or generate information from the file’s contents (extract a specific value or string or generate a summary or response based on some criteria), and save the output to the column.

 #### What can autofill columns do?

-Autofill columns allows a saved prompt to be used to process files created or uploaded to a SharePoint library, and the response is saved to a corresponding column.
+Autofill columns allow a saved prompt to be used to process files created or uploaded to a SharePoint library, and the response is saved to a corresponding column.
 The constructed prompt is grounded to the file and can be used to extract, classify, summarize, and analyze its contents.
 The saved metadata, like other column data, can be indexed, used to trigger workflow, or even define criteria for setting an information protection label.

 #### What are the intended uses of autofill columns?